BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 2. One or more of the query's out-parameters are filled in with a constant value or an assigned variable that the query results do not match.

-It's technically possible for a query to be the first condition in a rule, but it's probably not advisable to do this because it is an extra condition.
+> It's technically possible for a query to be the first condition in a rule, but it's probably not advisable to do this because it is an extra condition.
 This means that queries will never trigger the rule, which means they can't be the rule's only condition because a rule must be able to be triggered, and it usually just makes more sense for trigger conditions to come first.
+{.is-info}

 Let's look at an example for all this.
 To start, we need to find the full details for the query `GetHitpoints` in the list of Osiris queries (TO-DO: link): `GetHitpoints([in](GUIDSTRING)_Entity, [out](INTEGER)_HP)`